allegroai/clearml-docs/docs/clearml_agent.md

 ClearML Agent uses the provided default Docker container, which can be overridden from the UI.

 :::tip Setting Docker Container via UI
-You can set the docker container used in a task via the UI:
+You can set the docker container via the UI:
 1. Clone the experiment
 2. Set the Docker in the cloned task's **Execution** tab **> Container** section